-I’m a English landscape photographer living on the Buckinghamshire and Oxfordshire border.
-Most of my work is based in and around the Chiltern Hills, which is a area of outstanding natural beauty that stretches across several counties.
-I exhibit locally several times a year.
-A list of upcoming exhibitions can be found here.
+I’m an English photographer living on the Buckinghamshire and Oxfordshire border.
+Most of my work is based in and around the Chiltern Hills, which is an area of outstanding natural beauty that stretches across several counties.